FAQs on importing or bringing tobacco into New Zealand.

 Can permits be obtained after the product has landed in the country?

 No, permits will not be issued after product has arrived in the country.
-You must apply for a permit before you import any cigarettes, pipe tobacco, hand rolling tobacco, tobacco leaf or refuse.
+You must apply for a permit before you import any cigarettes, pipe tobacco, hand rolling tobacco, water-pipe tobacco, tobacco leaf or refuse.

 What are the penalties for importing without a permit?